kietbui/venus_titan_guidance/docs/_static/src/motion_sensor/item59_fibaro_home_motion.rst

 Working with PhD
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 	#.
 Monitor your Fibaro Motion Sensor and other connected devices with the Zinno app available on iOS&Android
 	#.
-Receive alerts from PhD if the Fibaro Motion Sensor movement
+Receive alerts from PhD if the Fibaro Motion Sensor detects movement
 	#.
 Associate Fibaro Motion Sensor with other smart devices in Zinno App, and set them to turn on or off when sensor detects movement, or a change in temperature, light, or humidity

 Add Fibaro Motion Sensor to PhD's network